9 Mistakes People Make When Decluttering

-Why wait for spring cleaning?
 Goodwill has 50 convenient drop-off locations to help you declutter.
-Donate items in February and take 25% off your next purchase.
+Donate items now and use the coupon on your donation receipt to take 75% off your next purchase of 1 item $100 or less.
 Some restrictions apply.

 If you think your home feels a little cluttered right now, you’re not alone.
-It seems the holidays leave our homes in a bit of disarray.
-New gifts and toys, stacks of old items that were replaced, and maybe some piles of items you’ve been meaning to find a place for.
 So how can you make sure you conquer the mess in the most efficient way possible?
 We’re going to cover the most common mistakes people make when decluttering.

 First though, for a little motivation, it’s great to understand why decluttering is important.
 An Indiana University study found that people with cleaner houses are healthier than those with messy houses.
 Connections have also been found between cluttered spaces and stress, anxiety and fatigue.
 What better motivation could there be to clean up than for a healthy body and mind?